IMPORTANT INFORMATION ABOUT SCHEDULING:

 If the patient has not had a visit with Dr. Amicone within the last 2 years, please select the 90 minute appointment option.

-Requests for 15 minute visits must be approved by Dr. Amicone.
+Requests for 15 or 30 minute visits must be approved by Dr. Amicone.

 Now scheduling telemedicine visits.
 Select Video Consult and appropriate time.
 Fees for telemedicine are the same as in office visit fees.